Travel to Cusco Peru

 -Briefing at your Cusco hotel the day before departure; -private transport to Villa Los Loros lodge; -professional bilingual guide (English - Spanish); -professional field chef; -two nights lodge and hotel accommodation (Villa Los Loros Lodge and Machu Picchu village); -six nights camping with high quality outdoor equipment

-(4 season tent, sleeping bag with personal hygienic sheets, mattress, kitchen tent, dining tent, toilet tent, dining tables and chairs, all kitchen and dining utensils, lighting equipment, etc.); -first aid kit; all meals and beverages (9 lunches, 8 dinners, 8 breakfasts, snacks); -emergency saddled horse (1 for every 5 hikers); -horsemen and pack mules; -entrance tickets to the Saywite, Choquequirao and Machu Picchu; -bus round trip Machu Picchu village – Machu Picchu Sanctuary - Machu Picchu village; -Vistadome train from Machu Picchu to Cusco.
+(4 season tent, sleeping bag with personal hygienic sheets, mattress, kitchen tent, dining tent, toilet tent, dining tables and chairs, all kitchen and dining utensils, lighting equipment, etc.); -first aid kit; all meals and beverages (9 lunches, 8 dinners, 8 breakfasts, snacks); -emergency saddled horse (1 for every 5 hikers); -horsemen and pack mules; -entrance tickets to the Saywite, Choquequirao and Machu Picchu; -bus round trip Machu Picchu village – Machu Picchu Sanctuary - Machu Picchu village; -train from Machu Picchu to Cusco.

 TOURIST SERVICES ALONG THE TREK